dabrahams/bbproto/README.markdown

    the root of the source tree.

-5. We've clearly failed to avoid **complex module reloading gymnastics**, but if Buildbot folled the recommendation of item 3, we could.
+5. We've clearly failed to avoid **complex module reloading gymnastics**, but if Buildbot followed the recommendation of item 3, we could.

 6. We *have* managed to **avoid explicit `reload(...)` calls** that